mholtkamp/octave/Documentation/Lua/Systems/AssetManager.md

 ---
 ### RefSweep
-Unload any assets that are no longer references.
+Unload any assets that are no longer referenced.

 Sig: `AssetManager.RefSweep()`